 Open the export dialog box.
 Once you have chosen the export location, file naming, etc. the most important section is the File settings and Image sizing.

-- It is best to use image format as TIFF as it does not lose any details and contains a lot more information compared to a jpeg.
-If you are sending away for print, most good labs accept TIFF files but make sure that the print services accept this file format and if not, choose jpeg.
+- It is best to use an image format as TIFF as it does not lose any details and contains a lot more information compared to a jpeg.
+If you are sending away for print, most good labs accept TIFF files, but make sure that the print services accept this file format; if not, choose jpeg.

 - Set the “Quality” to 100 – this is very important for the best quality images.